Aplas99/OdinProject/Notes/notes.md

                 </ul>
             </nav>

+More useful emmet shortcuts can be found [here](https://docs.emmet.io/cheat-sheet/).

 ### 2. SVG
 Scalable Vector Graphics is a scalable image format, that will easily scale to any size and retain their quality without increasing their filesize.
 They’re also very useful if you need to create or modify your images programmatically, because you can change their properties through CSS and JavaScript.